beyera/ubuntu-op/README.md

 A few reasons:

-- I came across someone who did a lot of the hard work creating the underlying scripts, which quickly create a new Ubuntu live iso.
-- Github has actions that are entirely free public repositories.
+- Github has actions that are entirely free for public repositories.
 With a little bit of automation magic, I now have an up-to-date version of Ubuntu with the latest version of 1Password and supported browsers.
+- I [came across someone who did](https://github.com/mvallim/live-custom-ubuntu-from-scratch) a lot of the hard work creating the underlying scripts which allowed me to create a 1Password version of Ubuntu quickly.
-- I couldn't sleep because my brain wanted to make this.
+- I couldn't sleep because my brain wanted to do this.

 ## WHO: Made it?